isaacperez/tinygpt/README.md

 - **Modular Design**: The library is divided into several modules, each focusing on a specific aspect of training and inference.

 ## Installation
+TinyGPT requires **Python 3.12 or higher**.
 The current recommended way to install TinyGPT is from source.

 ### From source
 ```bash